AgataBG/sme-bi-course-application/vm-exercises.md

 #### Learning Objective

-Let's learn how to build a word cloud chart and use the tooltip to provide extra information!
+Let's learn how to build basic pivot charts based on a disaggregated data.

 #### Context

-A word cloud chart, also known as tag cloud, is a vusualization consisting of (key) words relevant to the dataset and enriched with measures (e.g. based on importance) by means of size or color of the individual words.
+So far we have worked on a summarized (aggregated) data but did you know that Excel is very efficient at visualizing disaggegated data?
+Summarizing the data with pivot tables and visualizing then with pivot charts, we can bring insightful graphs and adapt them in no time!
-In this exercise we will build a word cloud to understand the importance of various genres in Netflix Movies and Series dataset and we will build in a tooltip providing the name of the most popular actor of the genre.
+In this exercise we will build a line and a bar chart using this technique!

 ##### STEP 1
-Load ex_2_2_1_word_cloud.twbx.
-There is a Data Source filter set to `Release Year` before 2021 to ensure that only complete years are taken into consideration.
+- Load basic_pivot_charts.xlsx.
-The sheet `Word Cloud` already contains the `Genre (main)` dimension in `Rows`.
+- Create a pivot chart based on the data in sheet `Sample - Superstore` and place it in a new sheet called "Column and Line pivot charts".

 ##### STEP 2
-- Move the `Genre (main)` dimension from `Rows` onto `Text Marks Card` and apply a distinct count of `Title ID` onto size.
+- Visualize count of `Order ID` based per quarterly `Order Date`.
-- Notice that the chart will automatically change to `Treemaps`.
-Adapt the `Marks` to switch it back to `Text`.
+- Present the result as a _line chart_.

 ##### STEP 3
 - Create a separate sheet called `Actors` and construct a table of `Name` and the count of `Title ID`.